 - Next critical steps: BN/GST application (once cert arrives), insurance quotes, business bank account

 - Strategic impact: Incorporation blocker REMOVED.
-Can now accept contract work when offers arrive.
+Can now accept Manitoba Hydro contract if offered.

 Total time: One focused afternoon session.